 Granite Quarry Falls really has a spiritual feel to it as the people who visit feel at one with themselves.

-Where nature meets God, where the creations unite with the creator, at the Granite Quarry Falls, you can truly feel at one with the earth, with your creator, and with your own self.
+At the Granite Quarry Falls, you can truly feel at one with the earth, with your creator, and with your own self.

 Granite Quarry Falls is not only known for its waterfall, but the trail leading up to it is great for skiing during the winter and taking nice, long peaceful walks in the warmer weather where you can feel the cool breeze in your hair while going on a very easy hike.